 Top 10 Tips for Successful Breastfeeding

 A common myth is that sleep is worse with a breastfed baby vs. a formula fed baby.
 Researches have looked closely at this.
 While it’s true that moms may get fewer hours of sleep since a partner isn’t splitting nighttime feedings, their quality of sleep tends to be better and they report feeling more rested than mothers who formula feed.
 Babies don’t sleep through the night for many months, sometimes years, no matter what you feed them.
 But there ARE things you can do to get everyone in the house more rest.
-I’m not going to tell you to nap when the baby naps, because as a mom myself, I know how realistic THAT is, unless you have a nanny for other kids, a private chef to cook for your family, a maid to clean your house, and a driver to run all your errands for you.
+I’m not going to tell you to nap when the baby naps, because as a mom myself, I know how unrealistic that is, unless you have a nanny for other kids, a private chef to cook for your family, a maid to clean your house, and a driver to run all your errands for you.

 *Before you use my hacks for a better night’s sleep, click here to read our blog post about safe sleeping arrangements if you haven’t already checked it out.